FAQs

 Will there be protestors standing outside the clinic?

-A law was recently passed that means Safe Areas can be created around abortion providers to prevent this behaviour.
+A law was passed in Aotearoa New Zealand that means Safe Areas can be created around abortion providers to prevent people being harassed or intimidated.

-Where an abortion provider has created a safe area around a service, it is illegal for anyone to harass you, intimidate you or try to talk to you about abortion when you are entering the service.
+Where an abortion provider has created a safe area around a service, it's illegal for anyone to harass you, intimidate you or try to talk to you about abortion.

 -

-If you are having an early medical abortion, it is best to have a support person/tangata tautoko with you at home and access to a telephone and transport in case you need advice or help.
+If you are having an early medical abortion, have a support person/tangata tautoko with you at home.
+Also, have access to a telephone and transport in case you need advice or help.

-Normally with later medical abortions at a clinic, it is best if your support person/tangata tautoko is with you to support you through the procedure.
+Normally with a later medical abortion at a hospital or clinic, it is best if your support person/tangata tautoko is with you to support you through the procedure.

 Normally, for a surgical abortion, your support person/tangata tautoko is not allowed to be present during the actual procedure.